BeyondMicroControl/AsciiCAD/tools/GUI_TOOLS/quadrantUI.md

 4) How to make it “controllable” (what users actually tweak)
 ------------------------------------------------------------

-You want knobs that map to feature weights and gating thresholds, not raw math:
+We want knobs that map to feature weights and gating thresholds, not raw math:

 1.  **Brightness fidelity** (wL): “match tone”